Skip to main content

 }

-The example code above will generate a list of elements that looks like the following:
+The example code shown above will generate a list of elements that looks like this:

 <p>Hello World!</p>